Puziol/SQL-Challenges-HackerRank-PT-BR/Soluções-Desafios-HackerRank/SQL-Básico/Revising the Select Query II.md

   </tr>

   <tr>
-    <td colspan="2">Query the NAME field for all American cities in the CITY table with populations larger than 120000.
+    <td colspan="2" align="center">Query the NAME field for all American cities in the CITY table with populations larger than 120000.
 The CountryCode for America is USA.

 The CITY table is described as follows:
   </td>